Coparenting in PSP Families

 Neustaedter, C., Brush, A., & Greenberg, S. (2009).
 The calendar is crucial: Coordination and awareness through the family calendar.
 ACM Transactions on Computer-Human Interaction, 16(1), 1–48. https://doi.org/10.1145/1502800.1502806

 When family members take time to be together whether it is part of a daily routine, planned activities, or just hanging out, they feel valued and connected.
-Sometimes, particularly in busy households, PSP families need to recalibrate and think about what is important.
-Focusing on family values and adopting a family-first philosophy can help families stay on track.
+Sometimes, particularly in busy households, PSP families need to pause and think about what is important.
+Focusing on family values and making family life a priority can help families stay on track.

 How do you let your family know that they are a top priority?